Monitoring Risk & Health Behaviors

 Overlap sample for February 2002 TUS and February 2003 TUSCS: The panel design of the Basic CPS provides partial sample overlap between the general TUS-CPS answered in February 2002 and the TUSCS-CPS fielded in February 2003.
 This feature allows a limited longitudinal analysis (2002 - 2003) through linkage between the surveys.
 A two-year cohort (2001 - 2003) could be constructed for those interested in smoking cessation (smoking status) by also using reported retrospective information on smoking status 12 months previous to 2002.
 NCI, in collaboration with the Census Bureau, has developed a strategy to create new weights appropriate for analyzing only the overlap sample, and is working on making these weights available for public use.
 Further information about their development, proper use, and availability from NCI is available in the Weighting the Overlap Sample report (PDF).

 2010-11 TUS-CPS: Again we took advantage of the CPS panel design, which allowed us to have a brief longitudinal cohort (overlap sample) with baseline data obtained in May 2010 and follow-up data obtained in May 2011.
-The forthcoming data release of the May 2011 fielding will include the baseline and follow-up (longitudinal) data from the May 2010 and May 2011 matches.
+The most recent data release, the May 2010-2011 TUS-CPS Longitudinal Cohort file, includes the baseline and follow-up (longitudinal) data from the May 2010 and May 2011 surveys, respectively.